common-workflow-language/common-workflow-language/specification/tool-description.md

 - "args" (type: array) A list of adapter records.
 See below.

 - "stdin" (type: string, expression, or reference) Optional.
-A path to a file to be piped to the standard input stream of the tool instance.
+A path to a file to be piped to the standard input stream of the tool process.

 - "stdout" (type: string, expression, or reference) Optional.
-The name of a file, relative to the output directory, to which the standard output stream will be directed.
+The name of a file, relative to the designated output directory, to which the standard output stream of the tool process will be directed.

 ### Adapter record